 Army ROTC resides at Arkansas State University to offer classes and hands on training focused primarily on leadership in small organizations.
-These classes are open to all ASU students and, through inter-school agreements, to students at ASU-Beebe and ASU-Mountain Home.
+These classes are open to all ASTATE students and, through inter-school agreements, to students at ASU-Beebe and Williams Baptist College.

 To commission the future officer leadership of the United States Army and motivate young people to be better citizens.

-Several ASU ROTC graduates have risen to prominence in and out of the Army.
-At least three have achieved the rank of Major General.
+Many ASTATE ROTC graduates have risen to prominence in and out of the Army. several have achieved the rank of Major General.
 Other graduates have gone on to become Medal of Honor, Silver Star, Distinguished Service Cross, and Distinguished Flying Cross recipients: many paying the ultimate sacrifice to their country.
-Some have become senators, statesmen, corporate businessmen, and one was the past president of ASU.
-Today the ASU Red Wolf Battalion is as strong as ever.
+Some have become senators, statesmen, corporate businessmen, and one was the past president of Arkansas State University.
+Today the ASTATE Red Wolf Battalion is as strong as ever.
 Is is composed of outstanding men and women with various backgrounds and interests.
 Our cadets are active in a variety of social and scholastic organizations.
-We offer classes in leadership, rappelling, marksmanship, and military history as we continue to develop tomorrow's leaders today.
+We offer classes in leadership, rappelling, marksmanship, fitness, and military history as we continue to develop tomorrow's leaders today.